Adria Leno, MS, CCC-SLP

 Adria Leno, MS, CCC-SLP, received a Master's degree in Speech Language Pathology from the University of Wisconsin at Madison in 2005 and is licensed in the state of Illinois.
 She is an energetic and enthusiastic therapist with clinical experience in a wide variety of settings, including therapeutic schools, hospitals, and clinics.
 Her experience with clients from birth through geriatrics has given her a true lifespan perspective.

 Adria continues to seek out new therapies and techniques that will benefit her clients.
 Because of her passion for working with individuals with a wide range of needs, Adria feels strongly that continuing education is necessary to provide optimum care and treatment to each of her clients.
-She has received four ASHA ACE awards to date – one in 2013, two in 2016, and one in 2018.
+She has received five ASHA ACE awards to date – one in 2013, two in 2016, one in 2018, and one in 2019.
 These awards are formal recognition that she has demonstrated excellence and dedication to lifelong learning by completing more than double the required number of continuing education units.

 To date, Adria’s continuing education credits include courses on therapeutic interventions for individuals with Autism Spectrum Disorders, feeding and swallowing disorders, literacy (including spelling and reading, text comprehension, and written expression), play, social behaviors, fluency, aphasia, and traumatic brain injury, to name a few.
 Adria has also completed the basic course on the DIR/Floortime Model.